geometalab/OSMDeepOD/README.md

 Orthofoto = other
 FollowStreets = yes

-[JOB]
+[REDIS]
+Server = 127.0.0.1
+Port = 40001
+Password = crosswalks
 BboxSize = 2000
 Timeout = 5400
 ```

 Some hints to the config file:
- - The section REDIS should be self explanatory
  - "Word" is the key value of the labels file
  - "Key" and "Value" builds the search Tag for OSM
  - "Compare" means compared to OSM tagged Nodes
+ - The section REDIS should be self explanatory, this is not necessary in the standalone mode
  - "BboxSize" is the size in meters of the split large Bbox
  - "Timeout" after the expired time the job does fail